Introduction to Echinacea & Coneflowers

 Echinacea are fairly easy to grow.
 They are great plants for southern gardeners but are also quite cold tolerant.
 Most of the wild-types are hardy in zones 3-8 and can be grown almost anywhere in the continental US.

 - What temperatures do Cone flowers like? - Echinacea prefers hot daytime temperatures during the summer.

 - What humidity levels does Coneflower tolerate? - Echinacea tolerates humid air well and does well in the humidity of the east coast and midwest

 - What sunlight levels does Coneflower prefer? - Echinacea prefers full sun.

 - What type of soil drainage does Coneflower prefer? - Like most perennials, Echinacea performs best in a well-drained soil.
-Poor drainage in the winter is very effective at killing Echinacea.
+Poor drainage in the winter is very effective at killing coneflowers.
 A raised bed is best.

 - What type of soil pH does Coneflower prefer? - Some wild species prefer alkaline and some prefer slightly acid soil.
 Most of the Echinacea hybrids do well in a wide range of soil pH levels.
 They prefer a pH between 6 and 7.
 The wild species Echinacea angustifolia and Echinacea pallida can tolerate more alkaline conditions while Echinacea paradoxa and Echinacea tennesseensis prefer a more acidic soil.

 - How much water does Coneflower need? - Echinacea are tough native plants that are quite drought tolerant once established in the garden.
 For best performance, however, we recommend at least 1-2" of water per week during the growing season.